-To remove a number or a distribution list, just click on the Trash button $\mathbb{T}$ .
+To remove a number, just click on the Trash button $\mathbb{I}$ .

 The field Notes allows to attach a little description for the sent document.
-This text will be stored along with the fax, and can be accessed or searched by using the fax logs window (see section 8.4 on page 78).
+This text will be stored along with the fax, and can be accessed or searched by using the fax logs window (see section 8.4 on page 75).

-If the text of the note will not be sent with the fax in any way and thus cannot be accessed or read by the receiver.
+In the text of the note will not be sent with the fax in any way and thus cannot be accessed or read by the receiver.
 It is only available to the sender.

 Once all fields have been filled-in, the document can be sent by clicking on the Send button.
 A small notification will be shown upon successful transmission, or in case of errors.
 In any case, the sender will receive an email notification with the result of the operation.
-To customize this message, see section 5.5 on page 57.
+To customize this message, see section 5.5 on page 55.